ballerina-platform/ballerina-dev-website/public/spec/mime/spec.md

 HTTP, Email uses the messages or entities to transfer data between endpoints.
 MIME is the standard way to organize the message according to the universal specifications.

-The MIME Ballerina library is designed to work independently as a support package to handle the entity.
+The MIME standard library is designed to work independently as a support package to handle the entity.
 It includes high-level abstractions such as `mime:Entity`, `mime:ContentDisposition`, and `mime:MediaType` which allow users to handle the exchanging message.